-This scholarship was created to honor the memory of Mildred J. Edwards, long-time President of the YWCA of Lakewood.
-She was a registered nurse who was passionate about her profession as well as the YWCA which became the OCWA for which she served for over 25 years.
-This scholarship is available to a female student re-entering post-secondary education after a period of time off.
-Recipient should be an undergraduate student enrolled in the Nursing program who is a resident of Ocean County and maintaining a 2.00 minimum GPA.
+An award in the amount of \$8,000-\$9,000 is available to a female undergraduate student re-entering post-secondary education after a period of time off.
+Recipient should be an undergraduate student enrolled in the nursing program who is a resident of Ocean County with a GPA of 2.0 or greater with proven financial need.

-Ocean County Women's Association Scholarship
+Ocean County Women's Association General Scholarship

-An award available to two full time undergraduate female students with proven financial need who are residents of Ocean County.
-The recipients must be re-entering post-secondary education after a period of time off.
-Therefore will not be awarded to a traditional freshman entering GCU immediately upon graduation from high school.
+An award in the amount of \$8,000-\$9,000 available to a full-time undergraduate female student with proven financial need who is a resident of Ocean County.
+The recipient must be re-entering postsecondary education after a period of time off.
+Therefore, the recipient will need to be a nontraditional student, meaning he or she is not entering GCU immediately after high school.